jyotsna-venkatesan/jyotsna-venkatesan/README.md

  ## 🎵 Music from Image Generator

-[Go to the Repository](https://github.com/jyotsna-venkatesan/music-generation-from-image)- This project is a personal portfolio website built using React, showcasing my skills, projects, and professional information.
+[Go to the Repository](https://github.com/jyotsna-venkatesan/music-generation-from-image)- A music generator based on pixel analysis and musical research.
+Written in python.

 #### Key Features:
 - 🔎 Image Pixel Analysis